Summer Hoyland: Casting

 Marisa Siketa had previously completed three years of acting training before she auditioned for the role of Summer on Neighbours.
 Siketa played the role for four years, before she chose to quit the show and concentrate on her studies.
 She made brief appearances in 2006 and 2007.
 In October 2009, it was revealed that the character would be returning to Neighbours the following year.
 Executive producer, Susan Bower had decided to bring the character back, but announced that Siketa would not be reprising the role.
 In an interview with Inside Soap, Bower revealed that they had auditioned Siketa, but felt the character had evolved too much and decided against casting her again.
 Jordy Lucas was chosen for the role instead.
 Lucas came to the attention of the producers when she came second in Dolly magazine's "Neighbours Next Big Stars" competition.
 She then successfully auditioned for the role of Summer.

-During an interview with Network Ten Lucas said of her casting, "I would have never of thought that this would be happening, I would have never ever-ever imagined in a million years that I would be playing a role that I used to watch on TV years ago, it's really surreal."
+During an interview with Network Ten, Lucas said of her casting, "I would have never of thought that this would be happening, I would have never ever-ever imagined in a million years that I would be playing a role that I used to watch on TV years ago, it's really surreal."
 She also added "There was a lot of pressure taking on a role that was already played by Marisa Siketa, I watched footage back and she did a really good job establishing the character and she obviously had a big following".
 In a different interview Lucas said that the return would bring a whole new mystery to the character.
-She added her worries of playing a character that was already established with viewers stating "There is a bit of added pressure – people already have an idea of how they want her to be.
+She added her worries of playing a character that was already established with viewers, explaining, "There is a bit of added pressure – people already have an idea of how they want her to be.
 I did a lot of research into the role, but Summer has come back as a young woman after leaving as a child, so it's only fair that people should expect a change".
 In December 2011, a reporter for the Herald Sun announced Lucas had extended her contract with Neighbours until late 2013.